 Get to know Philip Samuelson

 - Education: Concordia College-Moorhead and Bellevue University.
-He graduated from Concordia’s business administration program, with an emphasis on health care administration and long-term care administration, the same college and program as Sanford Health and Good Samaritan Society leaders Kelby Krabbenhoft, Paul Hanson, Bryan Nermoe and Nate Schema.
+He graduated from Concordia’s business administration program, with an emphasis on health care administration and long-term care administration.
 He earned his master of health administration degree from Bellevue University, located in the suburbs of Omaha, Nebraska.

 - Family: Wife, Haley, a former Society employee, runs her own executive coaching business.
 They met through the Society.
 Two boys: Jack, 7, and Caleb, 3.

 - Hobbies: Spending time outdoors with family, camping, watching wildlife, fishing and golfing.